 Anna didn’t look the type to sleep with her boss, though.
 But it was hard to even put her under a type.
 There were days she came off nerdy.
 Other times, there was a sexy woman in a tight, little skirt.
 Perhaps it was because she reminded Yenkat a lot about herself.
-Anna, like her, seemed to possessed the mercurial power of being whoever she wanted to be.
+Anna, like her, seemed to possess the mercurial power of being whoever she wanted to be.

 Anna turned around.
 She appeared pail and exhausted, swaying like she was about to be blown off the railing by the wind.